rjuang/pykeys/README.md

 # How to Use

-Copy the pyd files in the lib.* folders into your midiscript folder.
+Copy the pyd files in the dist/ folder (or you can pick and choose the pyd files in the lib.* folders) into your midiscript folder.

 To use, your could would do the following:
 ```